carderne/zarr-gl/README.md

 I'd love input on use-cases, ideas, missing features etc.
 Even better if they come with code.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute.

 ### Testing Pull Requests
 When you open a pull request, a preview build is automatically created and deployed.
 A Github action will autmatically provide the link and the code snippet to use in a comment on the PR.